queilawithaQ/documentation/_general/about/gdpr.md

 * **Right to Object**: if you're not satisfied with how we capture data, respond to your requests, or otherwise comply with GDPR you can object to any outcome
 * **Right not to be subject to automated decision-making including profiling**: to avoid being included in profiling etc., do not opt in to the optional data capturing

-In all cases, if you want to make a request, have questions, or objections please reach out via [support@codeship.com](mailto:support@codeship.com)
+In all cases, if you want to make a request, have questions, or objections please contact [support@codeship.com](mailto:support@codeship.com).

-We don't limit this to just EU citizens, as we think everyone should have the same rights regardless of where they are.
+We don't limit this to just EU citizens, as we think everyone should have the same rights regardless of where they are located.